|

 ![]() |

-Margot has also done several workshops in colonial Mexico, the most recent at Hacienda Las Trancas near Dolores Hidalgo, Feb.
-2007.
+Margot has also done several workshops in colonial Mexico, most recently at Hacienda Las Trancas near Dolores Hidalgo.
+We don't anticipate one there in the immediate future due to the falling dollar, but hopefully, that will open up again before long.

 Societies interested in having Margot Schulzke judge an exhibition may contact the artist at designinart@gmail.com.